ang-zeyu/infisearch/docs/src/introduction.md

 You may want to use this tool if:
 - You want a complete solution for static site search
-- You have a fairly **large collection** of HTML, CSV, JSON, PDF or text (only these are supported for now) files that cannot be monolithically retrieved or kept in memory feasibly
+- You have a collection of HTML, CSV, JSON, PDF or TXT (only these are supported for now) files on disk to index
 - Running a search server / SaaS (eg. Algolia Docsearch) is not an option

 > ⚠️